 Deficient protein levels characterize over a thousand human diseases.
 Haploinsufficient diseases are dominantly inherited conditions in which inadequate gene expression, driven by a mutation in a single allele, or gene copy, results in reductions of protein levels by as much as 50%.
-Data from our preclinical studies and research reports published by third parties demonstrates that increasing expression of disease-associated genes by modest amounts can restore healthy protein levels and provide therapeutic benefit in these disorders.
+Genetic evidence demonstrates that increasing expression of the healthy allele by modest amounts can restore healthy protein levels and provide therapeutic benefit in these disorders.
 In addition to haploinsufficiencies, numerous other genetic conditions are characterized by a loss of protein function.
 These include recessive loss-of-function diseases caused by mutations in both alleles that reduce, but do not completely abolish, protein function.
-Similar to haploinsufficiencies, our preclinical studies and research conducted by third parties shows that even modest increases in expression of these partially active proteins can be therapeutically beneficial.
+Similar to haploinsufficiencies, genetic evidence shows that even modest increases in expression of these partially active proteins can be therapeutically beneficial.